Harikesh04/JS-NOOB-TO-PRO/README.md

-# if you want to master js then you are in write place. this repo conatins all the concept which is important for js.
+# if you want to master js then you are in write place. this repo conatins all the concept which is important for js .